makeabilitylab/physcomp/esp32/index.md

 Image from [makeradvisor.com](https://makeradvisor.com/esp32-development-boards-review-comparison/).
 There are literally dozens of ESP32 boards.
 Search online for comparisons (*e.g.,* [link](https://makeradvisor.com/esp32-development-boards-review-comparison/)).
 {: .fs-1 }

 The [ESP32](https://en.wikipedia.org/wiki/ESP32) is a low-cost, "system-on-a-chip" board with integrated WiFi, Bluetooth, and a Tensilica Xtensa LX6 microprocessor running at 160 or 240 MHz.
 It is a successor to the massively successful [ESP8266](https://en.wikipedia.org/wiki/ESP8266).
-It's far more powerful than introductory Arduino boards like the Uno or Leonardo but also more complex.
+The ESP32 is far more powerful than introductory Arduino boards like the Uno or Leonardo but also more complex.

 There are literally dozens of ESP32 boards on the market, including Adafruit's [Huzzah32](https://www.adafruit.com/product/3405) and Sparkfun's [ESP32 Thing](https://www.sparkfun.com/products/13907).
 Search online for comparisons (*e.g.,* [link](https://makeradvisor.com/esp32-development-boards-review-comparison/)).
 We will be using the [Huzzah32](https://www.adafruit.com/product/3405).

 ### Programming environment

 You can program the ESP32 in variety of languages and programming environments, including `C/C++`, [Micropython](https://github.com/pvanallen/esp32-getstarted), [Lua](https://nodemcu.readthedocs.io/en/dev-esp32/), and more.
-For programming environments, many ESP32 boards have developed Arduino libraries so you can use the Arduino IDE, the [Espressif IoT Development Framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/), or [VSCode with PlatformIO](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html).
+For programming environments, you can use the [Espressif IoT Development Framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) or [VSCode with PlatformIO](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html).
+Many ESP32 boards have developed Arduino libraries so you can also use the Arduino IDE, which is what we will do.
+This greatly simplifies programming the ESP32 (but at a cost of flexibility and efficiency).

-For our examples, we are going to use the Arduino libraries and IDE.

 ## The Adafruit ESP32 Huzzah32 Feather